Frequent Parent Questions

 The Final Decision

 To confirm your acceptance, the Admissions Director will send you a formal email containing:

 - Payments and due date of the Capital Fee, Enrollment Fee, and school share, if applicable.

 As an international school community, a number of families transfer throughout the school year.
-We typically have further information about availability every year in February when our current student body re-enrolls for the upcoming academic year.
-In some occasions, availability may come after that date and as late as September.
+We typically have further information about availability every year in March when our current student body re-enrolls for the upcoming academic year.
+On some occasions, availability may come after that date and as late as September.

 When a space becomes available in the grade concerned, we revisit all the applications on the waiting list, and apply our criteria for admission in order to be able to offer the place to the most suitable candidate.